Preparing a Docker Compose Environment

 The mapping is of course specific to this application.
 For instance, Tomcat’s webapp directory is located at /usr/local/tomcat/webapp.
 This is the path we need to use to be able to deploy our web application.
 The format for the mapping is [local path]:[remote path].
 The assumption here is that the petclinic.war file is located in the same directory from which the docker-compose command is executed.

-Running MongoDB in a Docker container is even more trivial than running Tomcat:
+Running MongoDB in a Docker container is even simpler than running Tomcat:

 db: